 Education and training

-You can work as a sales assistant without any formal qualifications and get training on the job.
+It is possible to work as a sales assistant without any formal qualifications and get training on the job.
 However, entry into this occupation may be improved by obtaining a qualification in retail services, retail, or a related area.

 Apprenticeships and traineeships